 True Chocolate

 Must be both 80%+ cacao AND have great texture AND not be bitter.
 How is this possible?
 Anything that dark has to be bitter, right?
 While hard to find, there are chocolates made from single origin beans, prepared carefully by true chocolate masters, that are very dark, but not bitter.
 JCOCO's 80% bar is just such as bar (only sold at Whole Foods in the Seattle area as far as I can tell), with a great texture as well.
-But one step above is Spinnaker's 90% Belize bar (from a small artisan shop not far from the University of Washington).
+But one step above is Spinnaker's 85% Uganda bar (from a small artisan shop not far from the University of Washington).
 This is some of the best chocolate in the world.
 Spinnaker's 85% Columbia bar is another great one, along with their 70% bars (the Uganda and Tanzania beans in particular have an incredible flavor).
-They need to make 90% versions of these...
+I'm trying to get them to make an 85% Tanzania...
 Honorable mention goes to Dolphin's 88% (just a bit too bitter, but has a great texture).

 Great Chocolate